BioniX Wallpaper Changer

 Aspect ratio is the proportional relationship between image's width and its height .
 For example a monitor with a height of 9 inches will have a width of 16 inches.

 Setting your wallpaper

 You can set on your desktop any kind of pictures: family, travel, holidays, animals and pets, favorite vacation, celebrities, and even abstract arts that you admire, also your desktop wallpapers can refer to specific the time of year (holidays (like Christmas), summer, winter), your mood, etc...
-And if you are tired of the plain background and simple pictures you can set animated wallpapers on your desktop like rain shower, screen bubbles, billowing wind, cartoon characters as flash and others.
+And if you are tired of the plain background and simple pictures you can set animated wallpapers on your desktop like rain showers, screen bubbles, billowing wind, movie scenes, etc.

 How to change your wallpaper (the hard way)

 Here is how you can do this on Windows Vista/7:

 Unfortunately, Windows allows you to change pictures in 10 and 30 seconds; 1, 3, 5, 10, 15, 20 and 30 minutes; 1, 2, 3, 4, 6, 12 hours and 1 day.
 But what if you want to change your picture every 2 minutes, or 10 hours, or, why not, every 15 seconds?
 There are two solutions: you can change it manually (this is the hard way), or you can use BioniX Desktop Wallpaper Changer (the easy way).
 It is extremely flexible and it allows you to choose any interval you want between one second and 60 hours.

 How to change your wallpaper (the easy way)

 Drag and drop some wallpapers in BioniX.
 In playlist double click the preferred wallpaper.